Learn Whether Online Therapy Is Right for You

-Are you looking for a Betterhelp review?
-Look no further.
+Are you looking for online therapy or a Betterhelp review?
+If so, look no further.
 In this post, I hope to give you enough information about the online therapy service Betterhelp to make an informed decision.
 I know it can be confusing when you see services such as this advertised to know whether it is right for you.

-What I’ve done is sifted through the hundreds of reviews available at E-counseling.com to identify common themes as far as benefits, drawbacks, things to watch out for, and who this service might be best suited for.
+What I’ve done is sifted through the hundreds of reviews to identify common themes as far as benefits, things to watch out for, and who this service might be best suited for.

 I also took advantage of their one-week free trial, so I can report back to you based on my own personal experience!
 I had a specific issue that I was trying to solve and had a very helpful chat session with a therapist for one hour.

 Overall, I think that Betterhelp has a good track record—for the right type of client who has the right expectations.
 Let’s dive in!